isheegattani/twinforce-ai-onboarding/README.md

 ---

 ### Problem
-New employees often struggle with information overload, inconsistent onboarding experiences, and lack of immediate support.
+New employees often struggle with information overload, inconsistent onboarding experiences, and a lack of immediate support.
 Managers, on the other hand, are stretched thin and unable to offer personalized onboarding at scale.

 ---